cvrebert/notes/wiki/sql-grievances.md

 * MySQL doesn't default to UTF-8 encoding for strings; it uses Latin-1...
 * MySQL doesn't default to UTC timezone
 * MySQL has several layers of timezone settings: system, server, and connection timezones
+* Audit logging not built-in
+* Soft deletion not built-in